 “Too many credit cards concerns me.
 That’s a sign someone may have some real issues with handling their money and paying their bills,” Sitton-Halleck says.

-"My husband loves to tell this story.
-After our third date, I told him there wouldn't be a fourth date if I can't see his credit report," Sitton-Halleck says.
-"He said sure, no problem."
+“My husband loves to tell this story.
+After our 3rd date, I told him there wouldn’t be a 4th date if I can’t see his credit report,” Sitton-Halleck says.
+“He said, ‘Sure, no problem.’ “

 They’ve been married for 14 years, and they’re on the same page financially, which helps the relationship tremendously, Sitton-Halleck says.